AshuJojo/medify/README.md

 * After that we have FAQs section, which shows an accordion of different questions and answers from past.
 * Under that is download app seciton which shows an input and static image.
 * At last we have footer which shows footer navs, and social links and copywrite.
+* Implemented Responsiveness for all components in Landing Page.

 #### Hospitals Page